 Enhancing and maintaining spirituality is vital to the person who is fasting.
 Like the new year Muslims take the opportunity to begin new resolutions.
 Engaging in the five daily prayers on time and with the utmost concentration is important to the spiritual growth of a Muslim.
 Muslims intensify their prayers during the last ten days of Ramadan seeking the night of Laylatul Qadr, the Night of Decree or Night of Power.
 It is one of the most sacred nights in the Islamic calendar.

-Muslims will celebrate the Eid-Ul-Fitr which is likely to be on the 1 May.
+Muslims will celebrate the Eid-Ul-Fitr, which will begins on the evening of Friday 21 April and lasts until the evening of Saturday 22 April.
 Once again, this is dependent on the sighting of the moon.
 Central to the Eid celebration is the Eid prayers performed in a congregation.
 This day is a religious holiday in almost all Islamic countries.
 Wishing our Muslims happy Eid will also create a sense of belonging and connectedness.

 We should think about how we can adopt practical approaches to enable Muslims in our community to have a positive experience during the Ramadan.
 A flexible working and learning approach can be considered.
 Some students will be fasting during exams periods and will find it difficult due to not eating and drinking for long hours.
 Perhaps we could consider reasonable adjustments for such students: